SeaWorld San Antonio: Sea Turtles

+SeaWorld San Antonio has about 250 penguins in their collection, and there are four total species, the king penguin, gentoo, chinstrap and the southern rockhopper.
+The penguin exhibit is a recreation of the Falkland Islands as all of the species cared for in the exhibit are found above Antarctica.

 Aquatica San Antonio

-Aquatica is a water park that was formerly a section of the park under the name, Lost Lagoon, which opened in 1993 and closed on September 5, 2011 to be replaced by Aquatica San Antonio, a separate gated water park based on the original Aquatica Orlando.
-The new park opened on Memorial Day weekend May 2012.
+Aquatica is a water park that was formerly a section of the park under the name, Lost Lagoon, which opened in 1993 and closed on September 5, 2011, to be replaced by Aquatica San Antonio, a separate gated water park based on the original Aquatica Orlando.
+Known as "Texas' Best Waterpark", the new park opened on Memorial Day weekend May 2012.